Arrangement & Scoring

-*Production is a sensitive issue.
+Production can be a sensitive topic.
 The term itself is often used to describe very different kinds of work, and music producers are unique in their individual approaches.
-Because of this, I think it’s worth explaining what it is I do, and why, by unpacking some of the language used in recording scenarios.
-But first, I'd like to stress the following:
+It’s worth explaining what it is I do and unpacking some of the language used in the different stages of recording.

+Engineering: Engineering is a catch-all term referring to all technical aspects of a record's production, including the selecting and placement of microphones and running of the recording medium (tape machine or digital recorder).
+In the abstract, my job as an engineer is to aid the artist in achieving whatever sonic ends they seek for their recording project.
 None of this precludes me from offering opinions (when asked).
-Guiding a session is a fundamental component of good engineering, and a tight-lipped, blank, unengaged engineer does nothing to help the process she/he’s being tasked with aiding.
-As such, I’m happy to offer whatever help a band asks for.
-This is a fluid relationship rather than a formal one.
+Guiding a session is a fundamental component of good engineering, and an unengaged engineer does little to help the process they've being tasked with aiding.
+I’m happy to offer whatever help an artist asks for; this is a fluid relationship rather than a formal one.

-Producing: This topic shouldn’t be as nebulous or off-limits as it often seems.
-Sometimes bands are interested in an outsider’s perspective on their music.
+Producing: Sometimes bands are interested in an outsider’s aesthetic perspective on their music.
 Other times they'd like help with arrangements.
-There isn't a set definition for what production entails (in my sessions).
-The only firm rule I have is that the band retains exclusive creative control.
+There isn't a set definition for what production entails in my sessions, the only firm rule being that the artist retains exclusive creative control.

-I’ve produced records in varying capacities, including contributing instrumentation to existing arrangements (perhaps an instrument the band hears but cannot play), contributing opinions to the overall sound of the recordings (guitar tones, drum tunings, etc), contributing opinions on the mixing of the recordings, and so forth.
+I’ve produced records in varying capacities, including contributing instrumentation to existing arrangements (perhaps an instrument the band hears but doesn't play), contributing opinions to the overall sound of the recordings (guitar tones, drum tunings, etc), contributing opinions on the mixing and framing of the recordings, and so forth.

-Occasionally, producing records means I’m asked to be a kind of band member for the length of the recording.
-Other times (and more frequently), I’m simply a font of ideas for the band to experiment with and ultimately decide upon.
+Occasionally, producing records means I’m a kind of band member for the length of the recording.
+Other times (and more frequently), I function as simply a font of ideas for the band to experiment with and ultimately decide upon.